 Server rendering at compile time

-The blog instead is intentionally designed to be server-rendered.
-This approach bypasses the need for client-side rehydration, pages load faster and are more easily crawlable by search engine indexing, making the blog more accessible and discoverable.
+The blog is intentionally designed to be server-rendered, bypassing the need for client-side rehydration.
+This way pages load faster and are more easily crawlable by search engines, making the blog also more accessible and discoverable.

-The following section divider is drawn on an HTML Canvas, and it is a dynamic and random system where each bar moves independently, rising and falling in a carefully orchestrated, yet random, dance.
-To prevent collisions, each bar adheres to a set of underlying rules.
-The true challenge lies in the initial positions of these bars, which might lead to either a boring or an interesting animation.
+The following section divider is drawn on an canvas, and it is a dynamic and random system where each bar moves independently, rising and falling in a carefully orchestrated movement.
 These bars also interact with the mouse!

 For the curves section divider, I created a series of animated waves on an SVG.
 Each wave is defined by a series of random points using a Catmull-Rom spline algorithm.
-Curves are created to be progressively bigger and less opaque, layering in this beautiful way.
+Curves are created to be progressively bigger and less opaque, layering in this way.
 At random intervals the animation introduces movement by altering the horizontal translation of each wave; the user's scroll accelerates it.
-By clicking the curves you can randomize the generation of the curves again.
-Negative margins have been used to have this type of section divider to overlay the content before and after.

 Random code header

-I wanted something that recalled the idea of "coding", with a style resembling the Matrix movie effect, but without blatantly reproducing it as I've seen many people do.
-The idea is to have part of the website code minified and printed randomly, faded in and out randomly, or at mouseover.
+I wanted something that recalled the idea of "coding", with a style resembling the Matrix movie effect, but without blatantly reproducing it.
+The idea is to have part of the website code minified and printed randomly, faded in and out randomly, or at mouse over.

 Using SCSS for complex animations

-The decision to utilize SCSS was to have complete control in styling, allowing me to create novel complex animations.
-I used it with CSS modules, allowing styles to be isolated from other components and pages, ensuring a clean, modular, and maintainable codebase, which we know in CSS can get out of hand very quickly!
+The decision to utilize SCSS was to have complete control in styling, allowing me to create complex animations.
+I used it with CSS modules, allowing styles to be isolated from other components and pages, ensuring a clean codebase.
 Additionally, CSS modules result in significant space savings of up to 70% when these are minified for production.

 SCSS Animations Examples